 COVID19 continues to paralyze education.
 In Argentina, 1.5 million students risk dropping out, while the pandemic has further widened the educational gap between rich and poor.
-Less than half of public school students have access to quality distance education, compared to 75% of private school.
-ACDI/AVSI Argentina is responding to this challenge with "Padrinos Solidarios", a comprehensive education program that has benefited more than 3,000 children in 20 years of experience.
+Less than half of public school students have access to quality distance education, compared to 75% of private schools.ACDI is responding to this challenge with "Padrinos Solidarios", a comprehensive education program with the possibility of reaching thousands of children in situations of social vulnerability in Argentina

 The dropout rate in Argentina was already one of the highest in Latin America.
 According to the UNESCO, only the 48% of students finished high school on time, leading the ranking of absenteeism beside 65 countries of the Pisa tests.
 COVID-19 has deepened this situation.
 UNICEF shows that the percentage of students not receiving education has skyrocketed from 4% to 18%.
 Today, ACDI's efforts is centered in facilitating and encouraging children, families and schools' enjoyment of education.